simonjulianl/tp/docs/UserGuide.md

 Deletes a doctor from the GoMedic application.

-Format: `delete t/doctor i/DOCTOR_ID`
+Format: `delete t/doctor DOCTOR_ID`

 The parameters are:

-* `i/DOCTOR_ID` indicates the ID number of the doctor which is assigned when a new doctor is added.
+* `DOCTOR_ID` indicates the ID number of the doctor which is assigned when a new doctor is added.

 Notes: